Facebook Adds Dislike Button For Messenger App, Dispute ‘Fake News’ Tag Added

 Dislike Your Facebook Messages

 Social media users for a long time had been pressing for a dislike button.
 However, this only concerns the messenger app.
 It has been rolled out along the lengthy menu of emoticons already available.
 RT reported this to be just a trial for just around half the amount of Facebook users of the app.
-Could this test figure out the frequency in which it’ll be used to decide to take it to the news feed?
+Could this test figure out the frequency in which it’ll be used in order to decide to take it to the news feed?

-There is also the latest in regards to Facebook’s “Reactions,” and the feature itself has become quite popular with users as over 300 billion reactions have been submitted.
+There is also the latest in regards to Facebook’s “Reactions” and the feature itself has become quite popular with users as over 300 billion reactions have been submitted.
 The difference between “Reactions” and the messenger app’s version is the two differ in that one is just a “thumbs down” while the latter is an actual “dislike.”
-Tech Crunch was cited as saying the following.
+Tech Crunch was cited as saying:

 “We’re always testing ways to make Messenger more fun and engaging.
 This is a small test where we enable people to share an emoji that best represents their feelings on a message.”

 There seems to be a psychology to all this when utilizing emoticons in such a fashion.
 Apparently, this is seen by Facebook as a “no” button as opposed to “dislike”.
-This may seem like semantics, but according to the social media company, they see an apparent logistics when it comes to emoticons while in chat.
+This may seem like semantics, but according to the social media company they see an apparent logistics when it comes to emoticons whilst in chat.

 Learn how to use #Facebook groups to grow your online biz via @Malamax_com https://t.co/OrgYDoOJpS #SocialMedia pic.twitter.com/n8ruwDiwgK